Guía de subastas unificadas para editores

 Unified auction is a programmatic technique that allows multiple demand sources (e.g., SSPs, DSPs, or ad exchanges) to compete simultaneously for the same ad slot in a single auction.

-In contrast, header bidding chooses a bid before sending it to the header bidding wrapper from various auctions.
-Meaning that there can be multiple auctions taking place simultaneously.
+In contrast, header bidding chooses a bid before sending it to the header bidding wrapper from various auctions, meaning that multiple auctions can take place simultaneously.

 Unified Auction vs Header Bidding